-The reporting period for Farm Use Valuation is open until September 1, 2020.
+The reporting period for Farm Use Valuation is open from July 1, 2021, until September 1, 2021.
 Each year the reporting period runs July 1st through September 1st.

-Beginning this year, you may file this report electronically or as a paper copy.
-You might receive a pre-printed copy from your County Assessors’ office if you filed in 2019.
+You may file this report electronically or as a paper copy.
+You might receive a pre-printed copy from your County Assessors’ office if you filed in 2020.
 Please review the pre-printed information and make any necessary corrections.

 Qualifications for Farm Status

 - Property less than 5 acres (including “Garden Only” property) must produce as least $500 in sales

 - Property of 5 acres or more (including “Garden Only” property) must produce at least $1000 in sales, use or consumption of products*